hoangsvit/eplus.dev/cmb4ptqrf001r09jlbw5whhx5.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">in first try, 4th task does not work.
+<div data-node-type="callout-text">In first try, 4th task does not work.
 In the second try, all tasks were completed.</div>
 </div>